allabux21/gwright99.github.io/flask-blueprint/09-orm-beef.md

 CAVEAT: SQLAlchemy eager loads use a LEFT OUTER JOIN by default (see [here](https://stackoverflow.com/questions/38549/what-is-the-difference-between-inner-join-and-outer-join#:~:text=You%20use%20INNER%20JOIN%20to,and%20columns%20will%20have%20values.&text=LEFT%20OUTER%20JOIN%20returns%20all,matches%20in%20the%20second%20table.) for a refresher on SQL JOINs if you suddenly feel a little hazy on the types).
 An [INNER JOIN can be used instead](https://docs.sqlalchemy.org/en/14/orm/loading_relationships.html#joined-eager-loading), defined either at design time or within the query itself.

+See [What Kind of Loading to Use?](https://docs.sqlalchemy.org/en/14/orm/loading_relationships.html#relationship-loading-techniques) for more guidance by the SQLAlchemy folks on the trade-offs between calls, complexity, and performacne.

 ```python
 # EXAMPLE 1 - INNER JOIN DEFINED IN CLASS DEFINITION
 class user(Base):